-Background: Eddy covariance (EC) flux sulfide (COS) carbonyl been measurements have suggested as a novel way of estimating ecosystem gross primary productivity.
-While an increasing number of publications report EC COS flux measurements using quantum cascade laser absorption spectrometers (QCLAS), a thorough analysis of limitations and required corrections for these systems has not yet been conducted.
+Background: Eddy covariance (EC) sulfide flux carbonyl (COS) measurements have been suggested as a novel way of estimating ecosystem primary gross productivity.
+While an increasing number of publications report EC flux measurements using COS quantum cascade laser absorption spectrometers (QCLAS), a thorough the limitations and analysis of these required corrections for been systems not yet has conducted.